Bass Pro Shops: History

-Bass Pro Shops started in 1972 when Johnny Morris started selling fishing tackle out of his dad's Brown Derby Liquor Store in Springfield, Missouri.
-His father, John A. Morris, was a World War II veteran and often took the family hunting and fishing.
-Johnny Morris has said his parents, Genny Morris and John A. Morris, taught him to love fishing, hunting, and the outdoors.
-The first Bass Pro Shops catalog was created in 1974.
+In 1972, 24-year-old Johnny Morris started selling fishing tackle out of his dad's Brown Derby Liquor Store in Springfield, Missouri.
+His father, John A. Morris, was a World War II veteran and often took the family hunting and fishing, which Johnny Morris cited as what taught him to love the outdoors.
+People who bought tackle from Morris in Springfield continued to request specialized gear from him even after they left the area.
+To meet their demand, Morris created the first Bass Pro Shops catalog in 1974.
 In 1978, Morris introduced Tracker Boats, the first boat, motor, and trailer package designed for anglers.
+Later the boats sold through Tracker Marine Group, owned by Bass Pro Shops.

 In 1981, Morris opened the first Bass Pro Shops outdoor store in Springfield.
-1987 is when Morris bought a large, empty plot of land, and 1 year later, he opened Big Cedar Lodge on Table Rock Lake in Missouri's Ozark Mountains.
+A few years later in 1987, Morris bought an empty plot of land on Table Rock Lake in Missouri's Ozark Mountains.
+One year later, at that location, he opened Big Cedar Lodge resort.
+The resort has five golf courses, and an outdoor arena.